TL;DR

 Every service vertical has the same operational structure: intake, triage, dispatch, communication, collection, renewal, escalation.

-Keystone handles all of it — AI-native, serverless, at near-zero unit cost — so operators don't have to build it.
+The operating model points at that structure.
+Keystone is what it produces — AI-native, serverless, at near-zero unit cost.
+Operators don't have to build it.

 6 / 6